sensedeep/custom-metrics/README.md

 This will return an array of available namespaces in **list.namespaces**.

-To get a list of the metrics available, pass a metric as the first argument.
+To get a list of the metrics available for a given namespace, pass the namespace as the first argument.

 ```typescript
 let list: MetricList = await metrics.getMetricList('Acme/Metrics')
 ```

 This will return a list of metrics in **list.metrics**.
+Note: this will return the namespaces and metrics for any namespace that begins with the given namespace.
+Consequently, all namespaces should be unique and not be substrings of another namespace.

 To get a list of the dimensions available for a metric, pass in a namespace and metric.